alshakh/GitBetter/README.md

-# GitBetter
+# Agit

+:warining ***project is not usable yet.
+Developement has stopped for the most part!***

-An easy to remember interface for git
+An easy to remember interface for git, powered with autocompletion.

 Inspired and heavily influenced by [**g2** by **orefalo**](https://github.com/orefalo/g2).